 Storing and transporting breast milk

 Breast milk can be safely stored in the refrigerator or freezer.
-Labeling with the date helps maintain an overview.
+Labeling with the date helps keep track.
 Use convenient breast milk storage bags for this.

 Which bra do you wear while pumping?